Best Practices and up to the minute news on Customer Experience Management and Service Excellence

 Churn Survey: Understand why customers don’t return to your hotel.

 Use simple language that even a middle schooler could understand – you may be much more well-read compared to others than you realize.
-People’s attention spans are short, and getting shorter.
-Keep them engaged by ensuring questions are easy to comprehend and answer accurately so you don’t lose them in the process.
+People’s attention spans are getting shorter and shorter.
+Keep them engaged by ensuring questions are easy to comprehend and answer accurately so you don’t lose them.
 Your survey should not extend beyond seven minutes.
 Beyond that, participant drop-offs are more likely, making your survey frustrating and counterproductive.

 Avoid common mistakes like vague, leading, or confusing questions, as they worsen the respondent experience and will deter any possible future participation.
 And ambiguity can get you hastily given, therefore unreliable, responses.